History of Starling Marte in Timeline

 2015: Won First Gold Glove Award

-In 2015, Starling Marte won his first career Gold Glove Award as the best defensive left fielder in the National League.
+In 2015, Starling Marte played in 153 games and, after the season, won his first career Gold Glove Award as the best defensive left fielder in the National League.

 2016: Won Second Gold Glove Award

-In 2016, Starling Marte won his second career Gold Glove Award.
+In 2016, Starling Marte played in 129 games and, after the season, won his second career Gold Glove Award.

-April 18, 2017: Suspended for Use of Performance-Enhancing Drug
+April 18, 2017: Suspended for Performance-Enhancing Drug Use

-On April 18, 2017, Starling Marte was suspended 80 games without pay for violating the MLB's drug agreement due to the use of Nandrolone, a performance-enhancing drug.
+On April 18, 2017, Starling Marte was suspended 80 games without pay for the use of Nandrolone, a performance-enhancing drug that violates the MLB's drug agreement.

 In 2018, Starling Marte played in 145 games, batting .277/.327/.460 with 20 home runs, 72 RBI, and 33 stolen bases.

-On July 13, 2019, in a game against the Chicago Cubs, Starling Marte hit the 99th and 100th home runs of his career off of Jon Lester and Randy Rosario.
+On July 13, 2019, in a game against the Chicago Cubs, Starling Marte hit the 99th and 100th home runs of his career, two solo shots off of Jon Lester and Randy Rosario.

 January 27, 2020: Traded to Arizona Diamondbacks

-On January 27, 2020, the Pittsburgh Pirates traded Starling Marte and cash considerations to the Arizona Diamondbacks for Liover Peguero, Brennan Malone, and international bonus pool signing money.
+On January 27, 2020, the Pittsburgh Pirates traded Starling Marte and cash considerations to the Arizona Diamondbacks in exchange for Liover Peguero, Brennan Malone, and international bonus pool signing money.

 In May 2020, Starling Marte's wife, Noelia Brazoban, suffered a heart attack and died while in the hospital awaiting surgery on a broken ankle.